 Day Trip To Springbrook National Park

 We had three glorious weeks on the Gold Coast and were spending our days on the sandy beaches of Coolangatta.
-But when our friend Vinny joined us on our travels, we broadened our horizons and planned a Springbrook day trip.
+But when a friend joined us on our travels, we broadened our horizons and planned a Springbrook day trip.
 The Springbrook rainforest with waterfalls, wildlife and hiking trails, is just a one-hour drive from Coolangatta and a world away from the beach.
 After a bit of research, spending a day visiting the Springbrook attractions shot to the top of our list of things to do in Coolangatta.

 How To Get To Springbrook National Park

 With Vinny behind the wheel and me navigating it only took us about four minutes to get lost.
-We spent another two minutes cursing the roundabouts and 20 more minutes getting ourselves headed in the right direction from the Coolangatta Gold Coast to Springbrook.
+We spent another two minutes cursing the roundabouts and 20 more minutes getting ourselves headed in the right direction from the Coolangatta to Springbrook.
 At last, we were on an incline toward Springbrook Mountain and, shortly thereafter, the curving switchbacks.
 Narrow roads, one lane bridges and Mack trucks speeding down the hill kept me as alert as if I was the one driving.

 Want a hassle-free Springbrook Day Tour?
 Book the highly-rated Springbrook National Park Tour from Gold Coast.
 Find Out More!

 Our self-guided Springbrook National Park tour began shortly after we entered the park.
 Before heading out on any Gold Coast hiking trails, we made our first stop at Wunburra Lookout.
 From the Springbrook National Park lookout, we had a view over the treetop canopy down the wide valley.
 We could see all the way out to the sea, where the Surfers Paradise skyline sat in sharp contrast to the nature all around us.